TBXChina/courseweb/README.md

 # CourseWeb
-courseweb is an open php web framework for
+courseweb is an open php website for
 The Probability Theory course.